 Salted Rose & Honey Filling

 - 3 eggs

 - 1/2 cup cream

 Salt For Sprinkling

 - 2-3 teaspoons pink Himalayan sea salt depending on how salty you like it

-- Roll it out into a 1 cm thick circle onto a well-greased and well-floured surface.
+Grease a pie pan and set it aside.
+Roll it out into a 1 cm thick circle onto a lightly-floured surface.
 Place it in the pie pan, trim excess crust, and cut out designs with a cookie cutter to place around the edge of the crust (optional).
 Secure the decorations by putting a spot (about 1/4 teaspoon) of melted butter on the back of the decorative dough piece and pressing down gently when placing it on the crust's edge.
 Cover and place the crust shell in the refrigerator until use.

 - Preheat the oven to 350 degrees Fahrenheit.
 In a medium-sized bowl, mix together the eggs and cream until smooth.
 Set aside.
 Combine the butter, sugar, salt, and cornmeal until well blended.
 Add the rose water, honey, vanilla, and vinegar and mix until combined, then fold in the egg mixture until incorporated.

 - In a small bowl, whisk together the egg and water until blended, then brush the pie crust edges with the egg mixture.
 Pour the filling into the prepared pie crust and bake in the oven for 45 minutes to 1 hour, or until the top turns golden but the filling is slightly wiggly.
 Remove the pie from the oven and allow to sit at room temperature for 2 hours.
 Sprinkle the 2-3 teaspoons of salt over the pie and serve immediately.
 Note that this is not a firm and very eggy custard, and the filling will be very soft.